bkhowell/iNatTree/README.md

 # iNatTree

 ### Purpose ###
-This repo contains a script to use iNaturalist data to generate a phylogenetic tree with images from their own observations.
+This repo contains a markdown file that uses iNaturalist data to generate a phylogenetic tree with images from users' observations.